Crassula elegans (Elegant Crassula) Care Indoors, Propagation & Common Problems

-Crassula elegans Succulent requires bright light with at least 4-6 hours of direct sunlight, average warmth, moderate humidity and moderately moist, well-drained, succulents soil coupled with monthly feeding in the growing season.
+Crassula elegans Succulent requires bright light with some sunlight, average warmth and humidity, and moderately moist, fast-drained soil coupled with monthly feeding in spring and summer.

 Crassula elegans commonly called Elegant Crassula is among the popular Crassula varieties whose thin stems are densely packed with oval to triangular fleshy leaves occuring in 4 rows.